-Floating in the Dead Sea has been on my must-do travel experiences and bucket list for a LONG time.
+Visiting the Dead Sea to float in its salty waters has been on my bucket list for a LONG time.
 So when we arrived in Israel we knew that this was going to be one of our top things to do.
-When planning our Dead Sea day trip we didn’t realize that there were so many interesting stops along the way that you could tie into your day.
+When planning our Dead Sea day trip we soon realized there were a ton of cool spots to stop at along the way.

-We decided to rent a car and hit all these spots in one day.
-We have provided a guide on how to plan the best DIY Dead Sea day trip in Israel.
+We then decided to rent a car and hit all these spots in one day.
+There’s so much to see on this trip from desert landscapes to turquoise waters and more.
+Enjoy our guide to the ultimate Dead Sea day trip!

-This is the furthest point away and about a 1.5-hour drive from Jerusalem.
-If you’re wanting to fit everything on this list in then we recommend coming to Masada to enjoy the magnificent sunrise from the top and overlooking the Dead Sea, views of Jordan, and to the back the Judean Desert.
+This is the furthest point away and about a 1.5-hour drive from Jerusalem, which is where we stayed.
+If you’re wanting to fit everything on this list in then we recommend coming to Masada to enjoy the magnificent sunrise from the top.
+Take in the views of the Dead Sea from above, see out to Jorda, and then head towards the Judean Desert.

 *There is a cable car that can take you quickly to the top that opens at 8 am.